 An interesting design idea is to mold the fireplace and connect it visually to other elements in the room.
 Here you can see a corner fireplace with a design that matches that of the wall unit sitting next to it.
 This design is from Farinelli Construction.

 It’s true that fireplaces are often more popular in rustic and traditional settings but that doesn’t mean they don’t look just as beautiful and natural in modern and contemporary spaces.
 Studio H Design Group is responsible for the design of this beautiful living space.
 As you can see, the corner fireplace is small and minimalist, just like the rest of the elements in the room.

+Right now, fireplace and TV side-by-side designs are common in new homes.
 A fireplace is a nice way to fill a corner.
 Even one that’s not functional and only serves a decorative purpose can turn out to be a great design option for living rooms or bedrooms.